leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 ### Activation

 The tick-aware path requires `scale.axis`.
-Its value must identify the visible vertical axis that owns the scale.
+Its value must identify the visible axis that owns the scale.

 All of these conditions must also apply:

 - The chart uses mode 1.
 - The scale is an independent linear numeric Y scale.
-- The scale is not a derived scale or a parent of one.
+- The scale is not a dependent scale or a parent of one.
-- The scale uses a physical left or right Y axis.
+- The scale orientation matches its axis side.
 - The scale does not use `auto: false`.
-- The axis uses the built-in `space`, `incrs`, and `splits` policies.
+- The axis uses the built-in `incrs` and `splits` policies.
+- Vertical axes use the built-in `space` policy.
+An explicit non-null `space` selects the ordinary path.
+Horizontal axes accept a number or callback.
 - The range is omitted, a supported `Range.Config`, or a partial range array.

 A supported `Range.Config` can contain the top-level `zeroIf` threshold and per-side `pad`, `soft`, and `hard` values.